Magic Magic terms Types of magic shows

 Escapology

-Lock picking is an art involving the manipulation of locking device components to open a...
+Lock picking is the manual manipulation of a lock’s internal components to open it without...

 • Houdini's Milk Can Escape